 Hi, I’m Steven! 👋

 I am a 4th-year undergraduate at the University of California, Berkeley double majoring in computer science and data science, with a minor in public policy.
-My research interests broadly lie in computer vision, simulating behaviors, safe human-AI interaction, and technology/AI policy, and am currently applying to graduate programs in Computer Science.
-I currently work on bias evaluations and debiasing LLMs, and drone autonomy in the Video and Image Processing Lab with Professor Avideh Zakhor.
-I am also building the Tech Policy Initiative at CITRIS and the Banatao Institute, organize an AI policy reading group at the Berkeley AI Safety Initiative, and course staff for CS 189/289A: Introduction to Machine Learning.
+My research interests broadly lie in simulating behaviors with LLMs, human-AI collaboration, tools for decision-making, and technology/AI policy (with recent work on conversational AI systems, privacy, governance, and accountability), and am currently applying to graduate programs in Computer Science.
+My current research is advised by Professor Serina Chang in BAIR; I am also building the Tech Policy Initiative at CITRIS and the Banatao Institute, organizing an AI policy reading group at the Berkeley AI Safety Initiative, and teaching on course staff for CS 189/289A: Introduction to Machine Learning.

 I’m grateful to be supported by the Regents’ and Chancellor’s Scholarship and Cal Alumni Association’s Leadership Award.
 I am also a Data Scholar and part of the STEM Excellence through Equity and Diversity (SEED) Scholars Honors Program.